NTIA/scos-sensor/README.md

 - ADMIN_PASSWORD: Password used to generate admin user.
 Change in production.
 - AUTHENTICATION: Authentication method used for scos-sensor.
 Supports `TOKEN` or `CERT`.
 - BASE_IMAGE: Base docker image used to build the API container.
-Note, this should updated when switching signal analyzers.
+These docker images, combined with any drivers found in the signal analyzer repos,  are responsible for providing the operating system suitable for the chosen signal analyzer.
+Note, this should be updated when switching signal analyzers.
+  By default, this is configured to use a version of `ghcr.io/ntia/scos-tekrsa/tekrsa_usb` to use a Tektronix signal analyzer.
 - CALLBACK_AUTHENTICATION: Sets how to authenticate to the callback URL.
 Supports `TOKEN` or `CERT`.
 - CALLBACK_SSL_VERIFICATION: Set to “true” in production environment.
 If false, the SSL